 - Set-off of any loss carried forward from earlier years if such losses were incurred in respect of the aforementioned deductions

 - Deduction for depreciation under section 32, except the additional depreciation as mentioned above

 A new manufacturing company can exercise the option to be taxed under section 115BAB.
-The company has to exercise the option on or before the due date of filing income tax returns i.e usually 30th September of the assessment year.
+The company has to exercise the option on or before the due date of filing income tax returns which is usually 30th September of the assessment year, unless extended.
 Once the company opts for section 115BAB in a particular financial year, it cannot be withdrawn subsequently.

-The new effective tax rate, which will apply to domestic companies availing the benefit of section 115BAA is 17.16%.
-The break up such tax rate is as follows:
+The new effective tax rate, which will apply to domestic companies availing the benefit of 115BAB is 17.16% .
+The break up of such tax rate is as follows:

-Such companies will not be required to pay minimum alternate tax (MAT) under section 115JB of the act.
+Such companies will not be required to pay MAT (minimum alternative tax) under section 115JB of the act.

-a) In a case where due to a close connection between the company and any other person, or for any other reason, the business between them is so arranged such that the company earns more than ordinary profits, the assessing officer may ignore the excess profits.
-The Assessing Officer will take only the amount of profits reasonably deemed to be derived from the business.
+- In a situation where the company earns more than the ordinary profits due to a close connection between the company and any other person, or for any other reason, the assessing officer may ignore the excess profits.
+The assessing officer will take only the amount of profits reasonably deemed to be derived from the business.

-b) In a case where the business transaction involves a specified domestic transaction referred to in section 92BA, the profits of the transaction will be determined having regard to the arm’s length price.
+- In case a business transaction involves a specified domestic transaction referred to in section 92BA, the profits of the transaction will be determined having regard to the arms-length price.